trimstray/htrace.sh/README.md

 sudo ./setup.sh install

 # Install dependencies (Debian/Ubuntu and MacOS support)
-#   - I recommend build docker image or install dependencies manually
+#   - recommend build docker image or install dependencies manually
-#   - before init please see what it does
+#   - before init please see what it does and which packages are available on your repository
 sudo ./dependencies.sh

 # Run the app